-Pecorama aka Pecorama pleasure gardens is on the hillside above the fishing village of Beer, with a model railway gardens and beer heights light railway.
+Pecorama is just a 16 mins drive from Sidmouth bed &Breakfast.
+Also known as Pecorama pleasure gardens is on the hillside above the fishing village of Beer, with a model railway gardens and beer heights light railway.

-PECO The world's foremost manufacturer of model railway track,
+PECO The world's foremost manufacturer of model railway track.

 East Devon (AONB) landscaped by farming an area of 103 sq miles and 18 miles of coast including the Jurassic coast a World Heritage site, East Devon has 29 parishes , walkers can enjoy the 40 mile trail along the east devon way. many towns and villages have farmers markets with local produce, for the more energetic there is Kayaking, horse riding, swimming &cycling.